 If you have to Fly - Offset your carbon

-Flights are a large source of carbon emissions of your holiday footprint.
-If you have to fly, offset these carbon emissions - you can even choose to support UK Schools tree planting programme in your region.
+For carbon offsetting you can choose to support projects around the globe or to support UK Schools tree planting programme in your region.
 Calculate the emissions your flight produces using our Carbon Calculator

 Choosing produce that is made in locally reduces transport emissions.
 In the supermarket look on food labels to see where the produce was grown.
 There's a good chance this food will also be more fresh too.

 Go native - buy local brands rather than the familiar British brands ( as these will have been transported large distances...they are frequently much more expensive too).Bring your reusable shopping bags - many EU countries charge for bags just as the UK does.

 Camping is a great low carbon accommodation.
 There are a wide choice of campsites in the UK, Europe and the World you can choose from ( e.g. see Eurocamp) If traditional camping is a bit too basic for you 'glamping' - a more luxurious camping option may be more up your street (HRH Prince William & Kate apparently like this too!)

 Campsites are often in close proximity to cycle and walking routes so not only can your accommodation be low carbon but your transportation can be too!

 Hotel & Heating